codewitch-honey-crisis/freenove_idf/README.md

 # Freenove ESP32S3 Devkit camera/lcd test

 Currently working, but slowly.
-Getting FLUSH TIMEOUT

-SPI master and associated ISR functions are in SRAM
+SPI master ISR functions are in SRAM

 Note that ESP LCD Panel API is not useable with this display